Ivory Coast passes legislation encouraged by Ivanka Trump

 Ivanka Trump is applauding the recent passage of legislation in Ivory Coast related to changes she pushed during her April trip to Africa.

-The country is on the process of updating its family code to make it more equitable to women.
+The country is in the process of updating its family code to make it more equitable to women — a move President Donald Trump's eldest daughter and senior adviser praised as "a great step forward."

-The president's eldest daughter and senior adviser is praising the move as "a great step forward" that "supports women's equal management of household assets" in a statement to The Associated Press.
+"We are pleased to recognize and applaud the Ivorian government's recent passage of the marriage law, which supports women's equal management of household assets," she said in a statement to The Associated Press.

-During her trip this spring, Trump visited a cocoa farm in Adzope and participated in a meeting on economic opportunities for women in West Africa.
+While the legislation proposing the changes had already been in the pipeline at the time of Ivanka Trump's visit, her team is pointing to it as a sign of the potential impact of the global women's initiative she championed.
+It aims to empower 50 million women in developing countries around the world by 2025 by providing job training and financial support and supporting legal and regulatory changes.
+The White House's Women's Global Development and Prosperity Initiative was launched in February and received an initial investment of $50 million from the U.S. Agency for International Development.

-The Women's Global Development and Prosperity Initiative and the Millennium Challenge Corporation foreign assistance agency are also praising the changes, calling them "important steps forward in supporting women's equality and economic empowerment."
+In her conversations with Ivory Coast Vice President Daniel Duncan during her visit, Ivanka Trump said, she and her team encouraged the passage of legislation to advance women's rights and legal status, including doing away with laws that restricted women from owning or inheriting property.

 Comments